Code-Institute-Submissions/milestone-2-budgetcalc/Backlog/backlog.md

 - [ ] Select the amount of people in the household 1 or 2 and add checkboxes next to elements for joint/shared costs or not

 ## DONE (Newest > Oldest)
+- [x] readme.md finish deployment and testing
+- [x] Possibly change contain-fluid CSS into a new class to seperate main content from other content
+- [x] readme.md check spelling and sentance structure
+- [x] check introductions and explinations for each section
 - [x] Add introductions and explinations of each section.
 - [x] Add Net Worth data to budget overview
 - [x] In modal > generate report - close modal when sending report